-Seizing the Light: A Social History of PhotographyMcGraw-Hill Education - Seizing the light: a social history of Photography provides a thought-provoking, accurate, and accessible introduction to the photographic arts for all readers.
+Seizing the Light: A Social History of PhotographyMcGraw-Hill Education #ad - Seizing the Light: A Social History of Photography #ad - Seizing the light: a social history of Photography provides a thought-provoking, accurate, and accessible introduction to the photographic arts for all readers.
 With stunning images and commentary by hundreds of international artists, the text clearly and concisely provides the building blocks necessary to critically explore photographic history from the photographers' eye, an aesthetic point of view.

 .
 249 illustrations, 212 in color Thames Hudson.
 Essential reading for anyone who wishes to make sense of the complex.
 The work of nearly 250 photographers is reproduced, and sherrie levine to emerging talents such Walead Beshty, Sophie Calle, Lucas Blalock, Thomas Demand, Jeff Wall, Sara VanDerBeek, Jason Evans, Nan Goldin, from established artists such as Isa Genzken, and Viviane Sassen.